100 Days of Rejection Challenge: overcome your fear of rejection

 “I started teaching people how to turn rejections into opportunities.”

-The final message in the TED talk is when you face your next obstacle, don’t run.
+The final message in the TED talk is that when you face your next obstacle, don’t run.
 Embrace it, and they might become your gifts as well.

 Discussion Questions: Would these strategies to overcome rejection work for you?